 Once you, complete, an expression, of beauty, please, do not speak.
 Commit, to sacrifice, an argument, against pacifism.
 Remain, iridescent, a body, of inspiration.
 Step forward, only, when earnestly summoned.
 Be sure, every practice shot, is brutal imperative, any miss, wreckage.
 Eradicate, any inkling, for inessential information.
 You will be loved, by many, and perhaps one, who understands, the gift, of purpose, clearly defined.
 Accept a modicum, of funds, and indulge, only, in the purchase of a house, of windows, by the sea.
 Forego furniture, but for a hammock.
 Between performances, lay there, awash, in the drama, of waves, and clouds.

 The smoke swirls, a kaleidoscope, above scented water, euphoria, turned to, cacophony, then, clarity, at close.
-From the outset, you danced with me, passionately, your movements aligned, to vocal abandon, and soulful violins.
+From the outset, you danced with me, your movements aligned, to vocal abandon, and soulful violins.
 May this mayhem, continue, wordlessly, beyond exhaustion, generating, a pregnant morning, outweighing, doubts, of descent.
-Breaking, from obsessive imaginings, and practical distractions, I aim, to address, you.
-Surreptitiously, I study, your declarations, recollections, reactions, to my expressions, in a group, customized for you, denying, and delighting, in, your smile.
+Breaking, from obsessive imaginings, I aim, to address, you.
+Surreptitiously, I study, your declarations and recollections, your reactions, to my expressions, in a group, customized for you, denying, and delighting, in, your smile.
 We keep you, captive, so we must not begrudge, your constant assertions - incessant squawking, or sublime song.
 Maybe I should be grateful, for my speed, I feel better running, or still, fearful at the gape, unperturbed, at the brink.

 You fall in her presence, like deference, to a humble car salesman, trading, degrees of truth, and gravitas.
 You follow, their subtle mannerisms, apprehending intuition, intoning with accuracy, on occasions, in a voice, a bit beyond whisper, and bumbling other notes, too many words, abutting nerves.
 I hope I have not offended you?
 What do you seek, this afternoon, the sun on display?
 My cold face is tolerable, though my fingers, are set, to freeze.
 What do you imagine, lies, beneath, this shadowy, sea, amid the bed, of this billowy meadow, atop this craven crust?
 If we anticipate, ambiguity, perhaps this figure-skating, may be maintained.
 I should not tire, of careful conversation.
 We must not attempt to re-live, experience.
 I have not entered deeply into the travails, of others.
 I question whether they are, inevitable.
 I am not undone by lunacy, but rather enraged by mild betrayal, and those who, linger, unaware -- this is my moment, to pass.